 What Is Medicare

-What is Medicare?
-What is Medigap?
+What is Medicare and what is Medigap?
 These are two of the most commons questions we are asked on a daily basis, so we decided to dedicate an entire page to the what is Medicare, what is Medigap trivia question.
 While both Medicare and Medigap are very in-depth, this page should give you a broad understanding of how to discern one from the other and how to see if either of them apply to you.
 As always, you can call us with questions at 866-260-9829 if need be.
 We’re here to help!

 So, what is Medigap?
 A Medigap plan fills the gaps in Part A and B. For most people, the best Medigap plan (Plan F) runs between $100 to $150 at age 65, depending on where in the country you live.
 Plan F fills all of the gaps in coverage (Prescriptions aside, that’s Part D, below), however, around here, we are big fans of Plan G, the second best plan.
 More on that later.